Source for population of Scotland:

 Data is published on the Eurostat website, and can be found at, http://ec.europa.eu/eurostat

 Eurostat provides two population figures for France.
 For measuring progress against the target we use the 'France Metropolitaine' figure, which covers the French population residing in Europe.
+EuroStat also revise their population estimates when new estimates are provided to them.

 Source for Healthy Life Expectancy: